 The nature-time-nature approach is one way to consider each applicant individually.

-The nature-time-nature test helps an employer determine if the offense and surrounding circumstances are sufficiently correlated to negatively impact the candidate’s ability to perform a role.
+The nature-time-nature test helps an employer determine if the offense and surrounding circumstances are connected in a way that would negatively impact the candidate’s ability to perform a role.
 If the candidate’s past criminal history has no strong connection to the role or organization, then the employer may consider moving forward in the hiring process.

 Define Your Policy Clearly